 Let us take and hypothetical example wherein we have the option to produce only two items – rice and televisions.
-Labor is the key factor of production is scarce and only 10000 labor hours are available in a week.
+Labor is the key factor of production is scarce, and only 10000 labor hours are available in a week.
 Producing one ton of rice requires 20 labor hours, whereas producing one television requires 50 labor hours.
 Therefore, if a producer decides to produce only rice, he can produce a maximum quantity of 500 tons in a week.
 If he decides to produce only televisions, he can produce a maximum of 200 television sets in a week.
-So either the producer has to produce only one item.
-Or else, he may try to come out with an optimum level where he can produce both the items.
+So, either the producer has to produce only one item.
+Or else, he may try to come out with an optimum level where he can produce both items.
 Such a level at which he gets the maximum advantage.

 Example – Solution

 The economists use the PPF graph to resolve and suggest in such situations.
 The PPF graph shows the various combinations of rice and televisions that the producer can produce in a week, given the resource constraint of labor.
 The model helps us to simplify the complex state of the economy and gives us key points to ponder upon- efficiency, scarcity, trade-offs, opportunity cost, and growth of the economy.
 We get the most efficient combination of rice and televisions to produce by being at the curve that we denote as the PPF.
-Any combination that is below or above the curve will mean that there is inefficiency in the economy and the resources are not being optimally used.
+Any combination that is below or above the curve will mean that there is inefficiency in the economy, and the resources are not being optimally used.

 We also learn that resources are always scarce and limited, like labor in our example.
 Also, we always have to face a trade-off between multiple choices in an economy.
 For choosing to produce more rice, we have to sacrifice the production of televisions.
 Also, the opportunity cost of producing more rice is the number of television sets that the producer could not produce.
-The PPF model also explains that either by deploying additional resources or improving the technology of production or both, we can increase our total production.
-This will lead to the higher economic growth of the nation.
+The PPF model also explains that either by deploying additional resources or improving the technology of production, or both, we can increase our total production.
+This will lead to higher economic growth in the nation.